Looking for the Free Community Support Group?

 If you’re looking for help with your kidney diet, here’s the difference between a renal dietitian and a renal nutritionist:

-• Renal Dietitian: A renal dietitian is a healthcare professional with medical training in kidney nutrition.
+Renal Dietitian: A renal dietitian is a healthcare professional with medical training in kidney nutrition.
 They can help you manage your diet based on lab results and medical needs, working closely with doctors.
 They’re qualified to adjust your diet specifically to slow down kidney disease progression, especially if you’re in advanced stages or on dialysis.
 Insurance may even cover their services.

+Renal Nutritionist: A renal nutritionist focuses on helping people make kidney-friendly food choices and build healthy habits.
 They’re great if you’re looking for guidance on what to eat and how to cook for kidney health, especially in early stages of kidney disease.
 While they aren’t typically involved in medical management, they provide valuable support for maintaining a healthy kidney diet.

 Why can't I just use kidney-friendly recipes?